Search All Doctors and Providers Affiliated with WakeMed.

 Chest pain has many possible causes, all of which deserve medical attention.
-The causes of chest pain fall into two major categories, cardiac and non-cardiac causes.
+Chest pain can result from both heart-related (cardiac) and non-heart-related (non-cardiac) issues.

-Fatty deposits can build up in the arteries that carry blood to your heart, narrowing them and restricting blood flow to your heart.
+Fatty deposits can build up in the arteries that carry blood to your heart, narrowing them and restricting blood flow.
 Angina is chest pain caused by a temporary loss of blood to the heart muscle.
-It can be brought on with exercise, emotion, eating, especially heavy meals or exposure to extreme hot or cold temperatures.
-It usually goes away within minutes after stopping the stressful activity, and there is no damage to the heart muscle.
+It can be brought on by exercise, emotion, eating—especially heavy meals—and exposure to extreme hot or cold temperatures.
+Angina usually goes away within minutes after stopping the stressful activity, and it does not damage the heart muscle.

 A coronary artery spasm temporarily closes the blood flow to the heart.
 Spasm of the coronary arteries may occur spontaneously or be triggered by a stimulant such as nicotine, caffeine or chemicals.

-A valve in your heart (the mitral valve) does not open and close smoothly.
+Mitral valve prolapse occurs when the heart’s mitral valve does not open and close smoothly.

-Other causes of chest pain include inflammation of the sac surrounding the heart, called pericarditis and problems with the heart valves.
+Other cardiac causes of chest pain include inflammation of the sac surrounding the heart (pericarditis) and problems with other heart valves.